How to Winterize Your Inground Pool: Complete Step Guide

 Phase 3: Equipment Preparation

-2. Lower water level: Reduce water to 4-6 inches below skimmer opening for mesh covers, or 12-18 inches for solid covers.
+- Lower water level: Reduce water level according to your cover type: typically 4-6 inches below skimmer opening for mesh covers, or 12-18 inches for solid covers.
+Always consult your specific cover manufacturer's specifications as requirements can vary significantly between brands and cover types.
 Use submersible pump if needed.

 Phase 4: Equipment Winterization

-4. Salt chlorine generators: Remove cell and store indoors, or follow manufacturer's winter procedures.
-Most require removing flow sensor and control box batteries.
+- Salt chlorine generators: Remove cell and store indoors, or follow manufacturer's winter procedures.
+Most require removing the flow sensor and storing it indoors with the cell.

 Phase 5: Winter Chemical Treatment